AnnaIvanova/UE4AdBoxPlugin/README.md

 Please note that codes in [Advertisement] section are only for testing.
 They are taken from AdColony examples.

+Please chech your build.cs file.
+The following code should be present.

+    if (Target.Platform == UnrealTargetPlatform.Android)
+    {
+        PrivateDependencyModuleNames.AddRange(new string[] { "OnlineSubsystemGooglePlay", "AndroidAdvertising" });
+    }
+    PrivateDependencyModuleNames.Add("OnlineSubsystem");

 Many thanks to Timberlake for this video https://www.youtube.com/watch?v=NWjnPNIWX1s

 ## Plugin Installation